CxA2003/CxA2003/README.md

   2. OOP in Javascript, PHP, Java SE
   3. Git and Github version managment for different projects
   4. Python, C#, PHP and Golang general programming
-  5. Unity and Unreal Engine4 Game Development (Currently working on a Unity Mobile Game)
+  5. Deepnote and Python with a focus on Data Science
 ```

 You can also check my Diplomas on the Platzi Academy: https://platzi.com/p/cfern381/